daanvancamp/gomoku-AI/README.md

 Note: the project is still under development.
 Some added features aren't stable as of right now, but overall it works better than the program of Mikko (from which I started).
 The project will hopefully be finished in april of 2025, so you can expect a complete version ultimately then, but it could be done earlier. **The stable version doesn't contain all latest features, but you can download it from the releases tab.** An executable will be released every few weeks.

-If you clone the repos, then you will most likely experience stability problems or bugs.
+If you clone the repos, then you will most likely experience stability problems or bugs.(Please download the latest stable release.)

 I added support for physical boards via webcam, you can easily turn the recogniton via webcam on and off.
 There's a built-in checkbox for that.
 It is turned off by default.
 I also optimized a few things.
 The code for the webcam can be found here.
 You need to run both programs simultaneously if you want to use the recognition, otherwise, it won't work as expected.
 The data is transfered via a json file.
 A file is used to save system resources; a thread puts more strain on the hardware.
 A constant connection with the webcam is also recommended because it takes about 5 seconds to connect to the webcam.
 The program should run perfectly fine on a relatively low-spec computer. https://github.com/daanvancamp/five_in_a_row_recognition The usage of the recognition feature can be controlled via a checkbox.
-We are working on integrating the two programs.
-We will integrate them when the recognition is stable and functional.

 I also want to mention the following: "please don't hesitate to report any bugs".
 There are probably many undiscovered bugs.
 Please check if your bug if listed below before reporting it, because then it's a known issue/bug.
 Feature suggestions are also more than welcome, because they can help to develop a better, more versatile program. **Don't report any bugs in the code in this repository.
 Only report bugs that were caused by the executable file.**